akbarfitrian/musyawarah/README.md

 **Musyawarah** is a social platform that brings the traditional values of deliberation, respect, and consensus into the digital age using wallet-based identity and transparent on-chain interactions.

 Built with ❤️ for the Unicity & Sphere ecosystem.

----

-**Ready for deployment on Vercel, Netlify, or Cloudflare Pages.**